-Google removes slavery game – media
+Google removes ‘Slavery Simulator’ – media

 Google has removed a game from its online store in Brazil which allowed players to trade and torture enslaved people, following criticism from figures in the South American country who say the US tech giant and the game’s developer should be held to account.